tools/godep/Readme.md

 #### Add or Update a Dependency

-(Note: this flow is currently more difficult than it could be, because the workspace doesn't necessarily have the same versions of existing dependencies.
-See [issue #2](https://github.com/kr/godep/issues/2) for more.)
+To add or update package foo/bar, do this:

-1. Edit code; add a new import
+1. Run `godep restore`
-2. Run `godep save`
+2. Run `go get -u foo/bar`
-3. Inspect the changes to `Godeps`, for example with `git diff`, and make sure it looks reasonable.
+3. Edit your code, if necessary, to import foo/bar.
-There should be a single new entry, or a single changed entry, or whatever change you were trying to make.
-If you see unexpected things (such as versions of other dependencies having changed), either edit `Godeps` to restore the desired versions or check out the desired versions in your workspace and re-run `godep save`.
+4. Run `godep save`

-4. Commit the change.
+Before committing the change, you'll probably want to inspect the changes to Godeps, for example with `git diff`, and make sure it looks reasonable.

 #### Multiple Packages